lucyllewy/lucyllewy.com/content/posts/post-conference-report-las-2023/index.en.md

 ![Aerial photograph of the LAS attendees from a drone](las-group-photo-of-attendees-from-above.jpg)

 For the afternoon I spent some of the time sitting at the Ubuntu booth again, still trying to regather as much wherewithal as I could, and watching the lightning talks and closing remarks in the main track room.
-From my exhausted state I unfortunately dont remember a lot about the second days goings on.
+From my exhausted state I unfortunately don't remember a lot about the second day's goings on.

 After the closing remarks it was time for everyone to head their separate ways back home.
 I recall getting lots of hugs and compliments on Merlijn and my talk as we all drifted away for evening meals and travelling.